tonymm81/table_project/README.md

 ### plan
 - Perhaps i should add the timer and another needed stuff to json, if I want to adjust the lamp and sockets timer settings.

+## version 122
+- There was some data messing up in pythonserver.py but it is figured out now and json data is now valid anfd python server takes http request pretty nice.